1

 The EV Plan was discussed during two Transportation Advisory Board meetings.
 An EV quiz and weekly polling questions were presented on this webpage, and a virtual community meeting was held.
 Funding support for the EV Plan is credited to the Colorado Department of Local Affairs and the Colorado Energy Office; Town staff support is credited to two Denver-based consultancies, S.R.D.
 Consulting and Brendle Group.

-For more information about this project, please contact Vanessa Solesbee, the Town's Mobility Services Manager, at vsolesbee@estes.org or 970-577-3957.
+For more information about this project, please contact Dana Klein, the Town's Parking & Transit Manager, at dklein@estes.org or 970-577-3577.